ashna-khemani/meam-2110/README.md

 # meam-2110
-As part of this class, we create a Python package to help with calculations and simulations with dynamics.
+As part of this class, I created a Python package to help with calculations and simulations with dynamics.

 Notes for running:
 To run, use the green Run button in **Run and Debug** menu for VSCode.
-Should fix ModuleNotFoundError.
+Should fix ModuleNotFoundError below.

 Old:
 If you get a `ModuleNotFoundError` when trying to import the `meam2110` module, nav to the project folder in the terminal and run <br>